StepanKropachev/arxiv-zotero-connector/README.md

-# 📚 ArXiv-Zotero Connector
+# 📚 ArXiv-Zotero Connector with AI Summarization

-Automatically collect papers from ArXiv and organize them in your Zotero library!
-Perfect for researchers, students, and academics who want to keep their references organized.
+Automatically collect papers from ArXiv and organize them in your Zotero library with AI-powered paper summarization!
+Perfect for researchers, students, and academics who want to keep their paper collections and references organized.

 ## ✨ What Can It Do?

 - 🔍 Search ArXiv papers using keywords, authors, or categories
 - 📥 Automatically download PDFs
+- 🤖 AI-powered summarization of papers
 - 📝 Add papers to Zotero with complete metadata
 - 📁 Organize papers into collections
-- ⚡ Process multiple papers simultaneously
 - 📅 Filter papers by date range
 - 🎯 Search specific types of content (journals, conference papers, preprints)